Home

 APPLICATION:

-This used reactor fuel concentration process is of interest to parties that:
+TRU concentration is of interest to parties that:

 1) Have an inventory of used CANDU reactor fuel and who would like to use that used fuel to make FNR fuel;